Pondok Ranji railway station: Station layout

 This station has two railway lines.
 Line 1 is a straight line towards Serpong, while line 2 is a straight line towards Tanah Abang.
 Platforms have been extended to accommodate KRL with 10-car trains.
-Currently Pondok Ranji Station already has a pedestrian tunnel, along with Sudimara Station, so that passengers no longer need to cross the tracks and are not left behind by the KRL.
-As soon as they enter the e-gate, passengers are immediately directed to the pedestrian tunnel.
+Currently Pondok Ranji Station already has a pedestrian tunnel, along with Sudimara Station, so that passengers no longer need to cross the tracks.
+After passing the fare gates, passengers are directed to the pedestrian tunnel.